lizmat/raku-all-modules/4d47/perl6-tag-helper/README.md

 The tag string generator (Engineered for making XML or HTML5 soup).
 In Perl 6 !

+## Warning

+My friend, this is broken.
+It is implemented using FALLBACK method, unfortunatly it calls only _if all other attempts to locate a method fail_.
+Since parents provide plenty of methods this is not a good idea, eg. as of 2015-11 the tests broke because of a new `head` method.

 ## Why ?

 To start writing Perl 6.
 Was learning the language and wanted something small